 Where can you celebrate Chinese New Year?
 In Las Vegas, of course.
-Beginning Jan.
-29, the iconic neon lights are joined by glowing red lanterns, gilded dragons and vibrant lion dances to welcome the Year of the Snake.
+Beginning Feb.
+17, the iconic neon lights are joined by glowing red lanterns, gilded dragons and vibrant lion dances to welcome the Year of the Horse.
 The air is filled with the rhythmic beat of drums and a palpable sense of excitement.

 And the celebrations don't stop there.
-Las Vegas comes alive with extravagant festivities, blending ancient traditions with the destination’s signature flair for spectacle.
+The city comes alive with extravagant festivities, blending ancient traditions with the destination’s signature flair for spectacle.
 It’s a time when dazzling displays and delicious bites take center stage.
 Don’t miss this remarkable experience.
 Plan your trip to welcome prosperity, transformation and good fortune in true Vegas style!

 Chinese New Year Parades

-In Chinese culture, the snake symbolizes wisdom, intuition and transformation — traits that inspire the stunning parades you’ll find across Las Vegas during the Lunar New Year (LNY).
+In Chinese culture, the horse symbolizes speed, freedom and vitality — traits that inspire the stunning parades you’ll find across Las Vegas during the Lunar New Year.

-Celebrate Chinese New Year (CNY) in style at the Las Vegas Spring Festival (aka Lunar New Year) parade.
-Elaborate floats, dragon dances and cultural performances, Feb.
-1 from 11 a.m. to 12 p.m., will meander through the Fremont East Entertainment District.
+Celebrate Chinese New Year in style in Downtown Las Vegas at the Las Vegas Spring Festival (also known as the Lunar New Year) parade.
+See elaborate floats, dragon dances and cultural performances, Feb.
+21 from 11 a.m. to noon along the Fremont East Entertainment District.

-Enjoy a lively Lunar New Year parade at Downtown Summerlin on Jan.
-29 at 6 p.m., featuring a traditional dragon and lion dance from the Lohan School of Shaolin, with a percussion ensemble, fan dancers and Asian-themed stilt walkers.
+Enjoy a lively Lunar New Year parade at Downtown Summerlin on Feb.
+17 at 6 p.m., featuring a traditional dragon dance, fan dancers and stilt walkers.
+Surround yourself in festive décor, including oversized 2026 photo-op letters at the Macy’s Promenade and a larger-than-life Chinese dragon in the Dining Arroyo.

 Traditional Dances